NamNguyenResearch/ECE-563-Wireless-Communications-Network/README.md

-# The final project for ECE-563-Wireless-Communications-Network
+# The final project for ECE 563: Wireless Communications Network
 ---

 ## **Description**

-This repository contains the source code and documentation of my final project for ECE-563-Wireless-Communications-Network.
+This repository contains the source code and documentation of my final project for ECE 563 Wireless Communications Network.

 ---